Yooval/StoreMaster/README.md

 ## Overview
-This project is a REST API built with Flask, using PostgreSQL as the database.
-It's a comprehensive and high-performance backend API designed to manage users, stores, and tags efficiently.
-It offers robust authentication, seamless JWT token management, and scalable RESTful endpoints.
+This project is a RESTful API built with Flask, using PostgreSQL for efficient data storage and management.
+The API is designed to handle users, stores, and tags, allowing users to create and manage stores, with each store associated with specific items and categorized using tags.
+The API provides endpoints for adding, updating, and retrieving these entities, making it a flexible solution for managing structured data.

+It includes secure user authentication with JWT token management, and its scalable architecture ensures smooth handling of multiple CRUD operations.

+Key features include:

+User authentication: Secure login and token-based authentication using JWT.
+Data management: CRUD operations for users, stores, and tags.
+PostgreSQL integration: Provides robust data persistence and management.

 ## Installation